petatemarvin26/vin-socket.client/README.md

 ## VIN-SOCKET.CLIENT

-Is [ES][nodejs] Module, a websocket client side connection that minified the functionalities and strategies of [Websocket][ws] for easy implementation of websocket.
+Is a websocket client side connection that minified the functionalities and strategies of [Websocket][ws] for easy implementation of websocket.

-This module required to install its peer module [vin-socket.server][peer-lib] to server side in order to work correctly.
+This module required to install its peer module [vin-socket.server][peer-lib] for server side in order to work correctly.

 #